Radical Dreamers: Release

 Radical Dreamers was announced in early 1996 as part of a collection of four titles produced by Square for the Satellaview platform.
 It was first released for broadcast starting February 3 that year.
-Subsequent broadcast periods were held through until March 8.
-Owing to the eventual shutdown of the service, Radical Dreamers became impossible to play except on cartridges that had the game installed.
+Subsequent broadcast periods were held through until March 8, with Square commenting that there were no plans to release the game in cartridge form.
+Famitsu promoted the game without any clear connections or references to Chrono Trigger.
+Owing to the eventual shutdown of the service, Radical Dreamers became impossible to play except on end users' cartridges that had the game installed during its broadcast period.
 It also received no English release due to the Satellaview's Japanese exclusivity.
 Square originally wanted to include the game as part of the PlayStation port of Chrono Trigger, but Kato stopped them due to his dissatisfaction with the final product.
 While he had the option of incorporating it into the Nintendo DS remake of Chrono Trigger, he did not due to its very different tone and questionable market demand.
 While uncertain about its quality in the gaming market at the time, at the time Kato was open to the possibility of releasing a version of Radical Dreamers.

 In April 2003, the ROM hacking group Demiforce released a fan translation rendering Radical Dreamers in English.
 The patch works by modifying the ROM image of Dreamers used for playing console-based video games on personal computers through emulation.
 The ability to save games was not enabled with the first patch, and some minor typos were left in, later remedied by successive releases.
 On Christmas Day 2005, Demiforce and Radical R released the final version (1.4) of the translation, which fixed remaining minor bugs.
 The French team Terminus Traduction made a French translation patch soon after.
 Masato Kato did not perceive significant demand to include Radical Dreamers as a bonus with the release of Chrono Trigger DS, and omitted it to preserve continuity between Trigger and Cross.
 He expressed concern in 2009 over re-releasing Radical Dreamers "as-is", citing a need to revise the work.

 On February 9, 2022, Square Enix announced that Radical Dreamers would receive a re-release as part of Chrono Cross: The Radical Dreamers Edition, as well as an official translation.
-It was released worldwide on April 7, 2022 for Microsoft Windows, the Nintendo Switch, the PlayStation 4 and the Xbox One with English, French, Italian, Spanish and German translations.
+It was released worldwide on April 7, 2022, for Windows, the Nintendo Switch, the PlayStation 4 and the Xbox One with English, French, Italian, Spanish and German translations.